ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	It does not have the capability to trace and analyze user requests as they travel through your Amazon API Gateway APIs, unlike AWS X-Ray.
 	When activity occurs in your AWS account, that activity is recorded in a CloudTrail event.
 You can easily view events in the CloudTrail console by going to **Event history**.
 Event history allows you to view, search, and download the past 90 days of supported activity in your AWS account.
 In addition, you can create a CloudTrail trail to further archive, analyze, and respond to changes in your AWS resources.
 	A **AWS CloudTrail trail** is a configuration that enables delivery of events to an Amazon S3 bucket that you specify.
+	By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).

 **AWS X-Ray**
 	used to trace and analyze user requests as they travel through your Amazon API Gateway APIs to the underlying services.